nathanmarianovsky/manualmath.com/README.md

 ### Getting Specific Object(s)
 Now what if we want to get a specific object given that we know some information that can be used to identify it.
 Overall I can summarize all of the calls into a single generalization:
 ```
-localhost/api/type_of_object_wanted/type_of_object_whose_data_is_passing_in/object_type_of_parameter/object_parameter
+localhost/api/param1/param2/param3/param4
 ```
-where "type_of_object_wanted" is the same as before with the same options.
-As for the rest:
+where:

-* "type_of_object_whose_data_is_passing_in": This represents the object of whose data is going to be provided.
+* param1: This represents the object we want.
 Specifically this can be one of four things:
+  * subjects
+  * topics
+  * sections
+  * examples
+* param2: This represents the object of whose data is going to be provided.
+Specifically this can be one of four things:
   * subject
   * topic
   * section
   * example
-* "object_type_of_parameter": This represents the type of parameter that we are going to use from "type_of_object_whose_data_is_passing_in".
+* param3: This represents the type of data associated to the object in param2.
 Specifically this can be one of two things:
   * id
   * name
-* "object_parameter": This represents the actual parameter value that is either the id or the name.
+* param4: This represents the actual data value that is either the id or the name.

 So for example, if I wanted to get the all the subjects associated with a topic whose id is 7 I would call:
 ```